OSG Connect provides two locations for uploading files (data and software) that are needed for running jobs:

 ALL JOBS SHOULD BE SUBMITTED FROM WITHIN

-unable to submit jobs or have them complete because you've
+If you're unable to submit jobs or your jobs are going on hold because you've

 User directories within